• Skip to primary navigation

 Assembling the Mexican casserole dish.

-Spray a 9 by 13 inch casserole dish with cooking spray then add a layer of casserole ingredients.
+Spray a 9 by 13 inch baking dish with cooking spray then add a layer of Casserole ingredients.
 Then spread a cheese layer on top.

 Continue to add a bit of casserole then top it with cheese until the casserole dish is full.